 Cost of production averages retrieved from the Iowa State Extension Office.

 After figuring out his cost of production, James could see that growing his soybeans cost $529.05/acre, or $9.62/bu.

 James could then use the FarmLogs Marketing tool to visualize how much he’d need to sell his beans at in order to be profitable.
 Selling at his local elevator’s current price of $9.20/bu (after the -$0.30 local basis), would end up costing James $20.90/acre, or $0.38/bu.
 This would mean a total loss of $9,070.60.

 Though not the outcome James was hoping for, he can now use the Marketing tool to see how selling a portion of his beans at different times of the year can positively impact his profitability and help him meet his cash flow needs.

 Knowing his cash flow needs are met, Marketing allows James to decide how much of his grain he can sell later to get a better price.
-The Price Chart shows him historical futures prices for each commodity, and the Breakeven Calculator allows him to see how much revenue he might gain or lose based on price and yield fluctuation.
+Market Prices show him futures price and fluctuation for each commodity, and allows him to see the current value of his crop.

 Establishing a marketing plan based on his operation's breakeven helps James market his grain profitably without emotions getting in the way.
 Now, he can confidently sell his grain knowing exactly how much of his sale price is net revenue.

 With this information, James decides to sell 5,967 (25%) of his bushels at harvest to cover his short term cash flow needs.
 He then secures a July contract for his remaining 17,903 bushels at a higher futures price, allowing his average sale price to still be profitable for his farm.